Codecademy/docs/content/ai/concepts/search-algorithms/terms/AI_Hll_Climbing/hill-climbing.md

 Next, there is a function called "objective_function."
 It's like a judge who decides how good a solution is.
 The function looks at the solution you give it and adds up all the parts.
 If the total is high, it means the solution is good.

-Then, there is another function called "generate_neighbor."
-This function helps make small changes to a solution.
+Then, there is another function called `generate_neighbor.` This function helps make small changes to a solution.
 It takes a solution and picks a random spot.
 It then either flips a switch there (from 0 to 1 or 1 to 0) or leaves it as it is.
-It's like changing one small thing in your solution.
+It's like changing one small thing in the solution.

 Now, we come to the main part called "hill_climbing."
 This is where the magic happens!
 It starts by making a random solution with switches set to 0 or 1.
 Then, it asks the judge (the "objective_function") how good this solution is.
 This is the starting point.